AhmedAlfahdi/AHK-V2-Tools/README.md

 - **AutoHotkey v2.0 or later is strictly required**
 - This script will not work with AutoHotkey v1.x
+- You have to install Cursor AI to use the Alt + E shortcut (https://www.cursor.com/)
 - Download v2 from: https://www.autohotkey.com/v2/

 ## Installation